varnish/vagent2/README.rst

             username and password required to authenticate.
 It should have a format of ``username:password``.

--n name     Specify the varnishd name.
+-n name     Specify the varnish name.
 Should match the ``varnishd -n``
             option.
 Amongst other things, this name is used to construct a path to the SHM-log file.

 -P pidfile  Write pidfile.

 -p directory
             Specify persistence directory.
 This is where VCL is stored.
-See ``varnish-agent -h`` to see the compiled in default.

 -q          Quiet mode.
 Only log/output warnings/errors.